 SEAs typically begin in the thoracolumbar spine as an infection involving the vertebral disc or the junction between the disc and the vertebral body.
 The abscess then extends longitudinally in the epidural space, and damage to the spinal cord results from direct compression, thrombophlebitis of epidural veins, or interruption of the arterial blood supply.

 Epidural catheter placement is a common risk factor for SEA (risk is lower when catheters are placed for short time periods).
-Other risk factors include diabetes mellitus, HIV infection, trauma, tattooing, acupuncture, local spinal injections, and bacteremia secondary to distant infection or intravenous drug use.
+Other risk factors include diabetes mellitus, HIV infection, trauma, tattooing, acupuncture, paraspinal injections of glucocorticoids or analgesics, and bacteremia secondary to distant infection or intravenous drug use.

 Approximately one-third of patients have no identifiable source for the infection.
-Among the two-thirds with an identifiable portal of entry, the most common sites are infections of the skin and soft tissues and complications of spinal surgery or other invasive procedures, including epidural catheters left in place for pain control.
-Up to one–third arise from hematogenous infection.
-With SEA, the approximate frequency of positive cultures in abscess contents is 90 percent; venous blood, 62 percent; and cerebrospinal fluid (CSF), 19 percent (Gram stain of CSF is usually negative).
-Surgical decompression and drainage with systemic antibiotic therapy is the treatment for most patients.
+Among the two-thirds with an identifiable portal of entry, the most common sites are infections of the skin and soft tissues and sites resulting from complications of spinal surgery or other invasive procedures, including epidural catheters left in place for pain control.
+Up to one-third arise from hematogenous infection.
+With SEA, the approximate frequency of positive cultures in abscess contents is 90 percent; in venous blood, it is 62 percent; and in cerebrospinal fluid (CSF), it is 19 percent (Gram stain of CSF is usually negative).
+As soon as the diagnosis of SEA is strongly suspected, a regimen of vancomycin and a third- or fourth-generation cephalosporin is recommended.